How do I check on the status of my financial aid award?

 Most private loan lenders have a 30- or 60-day deadline for sending either all or part of a loan back.
 Once you are outside this window, the parent or student may be responsible for loan fees, several payments, and any interest that has accrued.
 We recommend that you check with your lender before signing your loan agreement to clarify their return-of-funds policy.

-To remain eligible for federal student aid, you must be enrolled at least half time (six credits) in a semester.
+To remain eligible for federal student aid, undergraduate students must be enrolled at least half time (six credits) in a semester.
+Graduate students must be enrolled in three credits to be eligible for federal aid.
 Students who fall below half time will need to complete exit counseling and may go into loan repayment.

-If you plan to attend Berklee part time, you must get approved for part-time enrollment through the Office of the Registrar by completing a Part-Time Authorization Request Form.
+Berklee College of Music and Boston Conservatory at Berklee students must be approved for part-time enrollment through the Office of the Registrar by completing a Part-Time Authorization Request Form.

 Per federal regulations, students who receive Title IV federal financial aid and who fully withdraw from Berklee on or before the 60 percent point in the term (in calendar days) are entitled to keep only the portion of Title IV federal student aid that they have earned to that point.
 If a student who is receiving federal financial aid withdraws after the 60 percent point of the term, that student is considered to have earned all of the federal student aid for that semester.

-If you graduate, withdraw, or drop below six credits, you are required to complete exit counseling.
-This can be done online at studentloans.gov.
+If you graduate, withdraw, or drop below six credits as an undergraduate student, you are required to complete exit counseling.
+This can be done online at https://studentaid.gov/.

 For more information about these and other financial aid topics, consult the Policy Handbook for Students.